 Restaurant Långbro värdshus and Nationalmuseum begins collaboration with Generation Waste

-Fredrik Eriksson, Restaurang Långbro värdhus and National Museum, that says it all.
-Who doesn't love a place that offers meetings of both classic and modern flavors, and delicious food prepared with the best possible ingredients the season can offer?
+Fredrik Eriksson, Restaurang Långbro inn and National Museum, that says it all.
+Who doesn't love a place that offers meetings of both classic and modern flavors, delicious food prepared with the best possible ingredients the season can offer?

 Fredrik Eriksson's passion is to preserve Swedish food and to create good food for everyone.
 His specialty is cooking good food from scratch based on Swedish food traditions.
 Fredrik is a gastronomic advisor for the Nobel Foundation's Nobel Dinner in Stockholm City Hall.
 Over the years, Fredrik has inspired Sweden with many cookbooks.